BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 ## General API information

 `GET /lsp/channels` is the entrypoint for each client using the api.
-It lists the version of the api and all supported extensions.
+It lists the version of the api and all supported extensions in a dictionary.

 An extension in `GET /lsp/channels`.`extensions` consists of the `BaseExtension` properties and can have additional properties based on the individual extensions requirement.